scott-linder/git-mdp/git.md

 ---

+# HEAD

+So, branches point to commits.

+But how does git know what branch you are working on?

+Then answer is: *HEAD*

+HEAD is another pointer, which represents where you are currently working.

+HEAD typically points to a branch, but it can also point directly to a commit (in which case it is said to be "detached", which is useful in some cases).

+If you ever think you have lost a commit, *don't panic*: use `git reflog`

+The `reflog` is a list of all the places HEAD has pointed recently; it is useful when you want to recover a commit that has "disappeared"

+---

 # This is a just an introduction

 There are still a great many more things you can do with git: I have only tried